open-telemetry/opentelemetry.io/content/en/docs/faas/lambda-auto-instrument.md

 1. Open the Lambda function you intend to instrument in the AWS console.
 2. In the Layers in Designer section, choose Add a layer.
 3. Under specify an ARN, paste the layer ARN, and then choose Add.
-4. Add the environment variable AWS_LAMBDA_EXEC_WRAPPER and set it to one of the following options:
-    * /opt/otel-handler - for wrapping regular handlers (implementing RequestHandler)
-5. Enable active tracing for your AWS Lambda function.

-**Note:** By default, the layer is configured to export traces to AWS X-Ray.
-Make sure your Lambda role has the required AWS X-Ray permissions.
-For more on AWS X-Ray permissions for AWS Lambda, see the AWS Lambda documentation.

 ### Configure your SDK exporters